The good news...

 Not so good...

 If the weeds take over, wildlife disappears in proportion.
-In our part of SE Australia we have some 50 butterflies and more than a hundred native birds, but they must have native plants to feed on or the native insects that feed on the plants.
+The 50 or so local butterflies and more than a hundred native birds must have native plants to feed on or the native insects that themselves require those plants.

 See our before and after weeding photos.